Oklahoma QB Dillon Gabriel builds connections with new team

 - Brent VenablesAmerican football player and coach

-NORMAN, Okla.
-(AP) New Oklahoma quarterback Dillon Gabriel has taken significant steps to help create bonds on a team with many new pieces.
+NORMAN, Okla. – New Oklahoma quarterback Dillon Gabriel has taken significant steps to help create bonds on a team with many new pieces.

 Gabriel, a transfer from Central Florida who took part in spring practice, was busy showing his teammates around the state last month.
 He got his offensive playmakers together at a ranch in Lawton and took his offensive linemen to Lake Thunderbird, among other things.